How To Get Over A Sense Of Entitlement

 It can be difficult to acknowledge that we may have a sense of entitlement.
 While one person’s entitlement may be perceived as a go-getter attitude, another can be seen as self-serving or rude.
 But what is an entitlement, exactly?

 The easiest way to sum up entitlement is when a person always has a “me-first” attitude.
-Entitled people believe that the world revolves around them and expect other people to defer to their every wish, taste, and desire.
+An entitled person may believe that the world revolves around them and expect other people to defer to their every wish, taste, and desire.
 In relationships, they may often take but rarely give in return.

 Article Visual